TheAverageJoe01/Banking-System/README.md

 Once the server is running, you can access the API documentation at http://localhost:8000/docs to interact with the endpoints using Swagger UI.

-# License

-This project is licensed under the UoL License - see the LICENSE file for details.

 ## Countdown
 // add count down here